Welcome to today's edition of the Rush 24-7 podcast.

 How can the speculators be making money when the price is falling?

-Like 30, 40 bucks a barrel.
+Like 30, 40 bucks a barrel?

-Well, there are short sellers in the speculator market, and they've been betting that the price of crude will drop, and those that are selling short, betting the price to go down, are making a fortune.
+Well, there are short sellers in the speculator market, and they've been betting that the price of crude will drop.

 Remember when the speculators were driving the price up and everybody was having a cow?

-We gotta go after the speculators.
+We got to go after the speculators.

-The Democrats for once dropped big oil as the villain and went after the speculators.
+The Democrats, for once, dropped big oil as the villain and went after the speculators.

-And now all of a sudden the price is going down.
+And now all of a sudden, the price is going down.

-Speculators are doing just as well, but isn't it interesting that nobody's concerned how much money they're making when the price goes down?
+But isn't it interesting that nobody's concerned how much money they're making when the price goes down?

-And isn't it interesting, and nobody's even upset that the speculators are driving the price down?
+And isn't it interesting and nobody's even upset that the speculators are driving the price down?

-That people are speculating on the price of oil based on all these world events.
+Well, something's driving the price down, that people are speculating on the price of oil based on all these world events.

 So our liberal Congress wants to stop all this speculation that they blame for high oil prices.

-The lesson here is that the market works.
+The lesson here is that the market works, especially when Congress is out of town.

-Is Disney World, right?
+Disney World, right?

-Epcot's in her whatever the heck's up there.
+Depcott Center, whatever the heck's up there.

 She's gone.